Periodontal Treatment in Miami Beach, FL

 Not only is gum disease the leading cause of tooth loss in American adults, but it can also put sufferers at higher risk for serious disease.

-The only way to know for sure if your gums are healthy is to see your dentist regularly.
+The only way to know for sure if your gums are healthy is to see your dentist regularly for bi-annual exams and cleanings.
 Gum disease is sometimes present with no symptoms, so it can only be detected through an examination.
 It can be reversed in its earliest stages, so it’s crucial to have routine checkups at your dentist.

 Call Radiant Smiles Family Dental to make an appointment with Dr. Yuchen Sheng.
 She can determine the health of your gums and provide immediate treatment if you show any signs of periodontal disease.